AnishDe12020/blog/cl7em3n7a06gy1cnvdoqi7n6v.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1661670086416/9OQ4F3BPU.png)

 On the collection dashboard, you will be able to see the QR code one can scan to redeem the NFT.
-There is a link as well which one can open on their phones to redeem the NFT.
+There is a link as well which one can open on their phone to redeem the NFT.

-Oh by the way, that QR code in the screenshot actually works so you can try to scan the QR code to get this NFT, until supply lasts of course.
+Oh, by the way, that QR code in the screenshot actually works so you can try to scan the QR code to get this NFT until supply lasts of course.

 ## Claiming an NFT using the CandyPay QR Code
 If I now scan the QR Code, I will be prompted to confirm a transaction but notice that no SOL is getting deducted from my side, so it is gasless!
 (I had to do it with Solflare this time as Phantom errored out)